tamsky/rhodecode-enterprise-ce/docs/integrations/jira.rst

 .. important::

+    JIRA integration is only available in |RCEE|.

+.. important::

-    In order to make issue numbers clickable in commit messages see the :ref:`rhodecode-issue-trackers-ref` section.
+    In order to make issue numbers clickable in commit messages, see the :ref:`rhodecode-issue-trackers-ref` section.
 The JIRA integration
     only deals with altering JIRA issues.

-.. important::

-    JIRA integration is only available in |RCEE|.

-The JIRA integration allows you to reference and change issue statuses in JIRA directly from commit messages using commit message patterns such as ``fixes #JIRA-235`` in order to change the status of issue JIRA-235 to eg. ``Resolved``.
+The JIRA integration allows you to reference and change issue statuses in JIRA directly from commit messages using commit message patterns such as ``fixes #JIRA-235`` in order to change the status of issue JIRA-235 to eg. "Resolved".

-In order to apply a status to a JIRA issue it is necessary to find out the transition status id which can be found in the Workflow section of JIRA.
+In order to apply a status to a JIRA issue, it is necessary to find the transition status id in the *Workflow* section of JIRA.

-Once you have the transition status id, create a ``jira`` integration in :ref:`creating-integrations`.
+Once you have the transition status id, you can create a JIRA integration as outlined in :ref:`creating-integrations`.